MaccPRIDE Annual Event

 We aim to educate and inform, as ignorance or lack of understanding are often the biggest barriers to unity and equality; people are suspicious and fearful of what they do not understand, which often leads to negative reactions.
 Many of us have found that once our neighbours or colleagues see that who we love or how we express ourselves doesn’t make us any different from anybody else, acceptance and understanding soon follow.

-We are also holding a Pride event to stand with the LGBT+ community internationally, many of whom do not have the rights and privileges that we have here.
+We are also holding a Pride event to stand with the LGBTQ+ community internationally, many of whom do not have the rights and privileges that we have here.

 Same sex couples can marry now in all of the U.K except Northern Ireland, where the battle for equal rights continues.

-Last year 75,000 young people in the U.K. were bullied for being LGBT+.
+Last year 75,000 young people in the U.K. were bullied for being LGBTQ+.

 23 percent of lesbian, gay and bi young people have attempted suicide.